CHERI-Alliance/RepoMgmtWG/README.md

 - Commits should be atomic where any part of history is in a buildable and runnable state.
 - Decide and clearly state whether you prefer merging or rebasing flow.
 - Define how to manage those with write access.
+- Have a meaningful one-line description in the "About" section.

 ## Notes for this repository